imagej/imagej.github.io/_pages/scripting/clojure.md

 `1.
 Add an underscore "_" to its file name, and the extension ".clj": fix_leginon_images.clj`
 `2.
 Save it under fiji/plugins/ folder, or a subfolder.`

-When done, just run the {% include bc content='PlugIns|Scripting|Refresh Clojure Scripts'%} plugin.
+When done, just run the {% include bc path='PlugIns|Scripting|Refresh Clojure Scripts'%} plugin.

 Once saved and in the menus, you need <b>not</b> call refresh scripts ever again for that script.
 Just edit and save it's text file, and run it again from the menus.
 Next time Fiji opens, the script will automatically appear in the menus.